 To repair hernias, many patients opt for surgical mesh products.
 While they work well for most people, some patients have had to undergo subsequent surgeries after using one product in particular.
 The FDA reports that Ethicon, a subsidiary of Johnson & Johnson, voluntarily recalled its Physiomesh Flexible Composite Mesh product from the global market in May 2016 after studies showed that an unusually high number of patients had to undergo revision surgery in order to repair or remove the product after it had failed.

 & Cohen and our legal teams have reviewed over a thousand hernia mesh cases.
-We expect the first trials to occur in 2019 and/or 2020.

 Our hernia mesh attorneys continue to review cases daily.

 Our legal teams are actively filing suits in federal and state courts.

 - Ethicon Physiomesh.This is the only product that has been officially recalled by a mesh manufacturer.
 Cases involving Physiomesh are active and ongoing.